Lorydima/PyCalcPro/README.md

 For donwload PyCalc Pro V.1.3 follow this link, the software is only for Windows OS:
 <a href="https://github.com/Lorydima/PyCalcPro/releases/download/Relases_PyCalc_Pro_V1.2/PyCalc_Pro_V1.2.zip" download>Download PyCalc Pro V1.3</a>

+Before you use the software please read the license at this link: <a href="https://github.com/Lorydima/PyCalcPro?tab=License-1-ov-file#">License</a>

 # 🛠️Bug reports and issue
 I strive to make this project as reliable and robust as possible, but I acknowledge that bugs can happen.
 If you encounter any issues or identify bugs in the code, I encourage you to open an issue on GitHub.
 Your feedback is incredibly valuable and helps me improve the project.